 Assessment of your performance: You will be provided with a diverse set of ways in which to prove your knowledge of the material.
 My view of assessment is one which incorporates in-class exams, quizzes, and experiential assignments.
-Your points are allocated as follows:
+Points are allocated as follows:

-Pre-course assignment 30 points Mid-course assessment 170 points End of course assessment 200 points Grades will be assigned using a standard 90-80-70-60% split.
+Mid-course assessment End of course assessment

+200 points 200 points

+Grades will be assigned using a standard 90-80-70-60% split.
 Absolutely NO rounding will occur. ...for example, a grade of 89.99% is a B. Plus/minus grades will not be assigned.
+Please pay attention to the Tippie grade policy as explained further on their website: http://tippie.uiowa.edu/undergraduate/advising/grading-policies.cfm